 The only way to know whether you are on the right path is to start with your audience and combine a customer experience (CX) approach with a robust measurement framework: one that will assess the impact and performance of the content you are producing.

 But how does CX inform your content strategy, and what does a content-specific measurement framework look like?
 This post explores both, plus gives you access to a practical tool you can implement yourself.

 The problem: The content marketing curse

 We can all agree that there is no desperate need for more content on the Internet, especially when it’s content for content’s sake.
 You know the kind – the “everyone else is doing it so we should too” – rushed, untargeted and irrelevant, with no customer or audience in mind.

-With terms like ‘content marketing’ being bandied around like hot potatoes, it’s a trap that many marketers fall into: the creation of the ‘what’ without first knowing the ‘why’, in the race to reach their customers.
+With terms like ‘content marketing’ being bandied around like hot potatoes, it’s a trap that many marketers fall into creating the ‘what’ without first knowing the ‘why’ in the race to reach their customers.

 Everyone knows they should be doing it, but not everyone knows how to do content marketing well, and this has led to many websites pumping out average content without first asking that all-important why.

-What’s worse, as web users, when we do need help choosing a service, finding a decent product review or want to learn how to do something, we quickly find ourselves wading through low to medium quality content until we find something that’s useful.
+What’s worse, as web users, when we need help choosing a service, finding a decent product review or learning how to do something, we quickly find ourselves wading through low to medium quality content until we find something useful.
 Google wormhole, anyone?

-From the perspective of the marketeer, this means chances are a good proportion of content produced isn’t hitting the mark and instead just disappears in that sea of noise along with everything else that doesn’t meet the needs of its target audiences.
+From the marketeer's perspective, this means chances are a good proportion of content produced isn’t hitting the mark.
+Instead, it disappears in that sea of noise along with everything else that doesn’t meet the needs of its target audiences.

-Which is a real shame as it quickly becomes a waste of time and money which makes no business sense at all.
+This is a real shame as it quickly becomes a waste of time and money, making no business sense.